Julián Castro nabbed the debate spotlight for a night. Now he has to keep it.

 On MSNBC's "Morning Joe" on Thursday, Castro explained why he had zeroed in on decriminalizing certain border crossings.
 “I just wanted to point out that if you’re not calling for the repeal of the section, that means that basically you’re going to keep the status quo and you’re going to allow family separation.”

-Castro has not shied from pushing immigration to the top of his agenda, even though his experience in the federal government is in housing and Bill Maher and others have questioned whether, as the only Latino candidate in the race, he is pigeonholing himself by doing so.
+Castro has not shied from pushing immigration to the top of his agenda, even though his experience in the federal government is in housing, and television host Bill Maher and others have questioned whether, as the only Latino candidate in the race, he is pigeonholing himself by doing so.

 On Wednesday night, however, he did draw attention, according to some debate viewers.

-"I was quite proud of Julián Castro," said Priscilla Orta, an attorney in Brownsville, Texas.
+"I was quite proud of Julián Castro," Priscilla Orta, an attorney in Brownsville, Texas, said.
 "He did well and I wasn't expecting that.
 To see someone I understood, a second-gen Latino. ...
 This isn't a game, this is about our families."

 Can he stay in the spotlight?